Suzuki Ignis Common Problems and Solutions

 Problem:

-If you have noticed that the engine management warning light has appeared on the dashboard, then the most likely cause is a faulty oxygen sensor.
-An increased fuel consumption is another common symptom of this part failing.
+If you notice the engine management warning light on your dashboard, the most likely cause is a faulty oxygen sensor.
+An increase in fuel consumption is another common sign of this part failing.

 Solution:

-You will need to run a diagnostic check, in order to correctly identify if it is the oxygen sensor causing the fault.
-If it is, then you will need to purchase and fit a replacement oxygen sensor to remove the warning light, and fix the problem.
+You will need to run a diagnostic check to accurately identify if the fault is caused by the oxygen sensor.
+If it is, then you will need to purchase and fit a replacement oxygen sensor to clear the warning light and resolve the issue.

 Difficulty level